Littell's Living Age, Volume 33Living Age Company Incorporated, 1852 |

 Common terms and phrases

-admiration animal appear Austria Avenel Bahadoor beauty believe Blackwood's Magazine called captain character color dear death doubt Duke Egerton England English eyes father fear feel France French genius George Grenville give Grenville hand Harley Hazeldean head heard heart homeopathy honor hope horse hour interest John Bunyan king labor lady language less letters live look Lord Lord Albemarle Lord Bute Lord Cockburn Lord Palmerston Lord Rockingham Macaronic Madame Margaret Fuller matter means ment mind minister nature never night once party passed person Peschiera Pitt political poor present Prince Schwarzenberg Randal readers Redditch remarkable Riccabocca Robespierre round seems seen spirit thee things thou thought tion told true truth turn Violante volume whig whole woman words writing young
+admiration animal appear Austria Avenel Bahadoor beauty believe Blackwood's Magazine called captain character color dear death doubt Duke Egerton England English eyes father fear feel France French genius George Grenville give Grenville hand Harley Hazeldean head heard heart honor hope horse hour interest John Bunyan king labor lady language less letters live look Lord Lord Albemarle Lord Bute Lord Cockburn Lord Palmerston Macaronic Madame Malay Margaret Fuller matter means ment mind minister nature never night once party passed person Peschiera Pitt poet political poor present Prince Schwarzenberg Randal readers Redditch remarkable Riccabocca Robespierre round seems seen spirit thee things thou thought tion told true truth turn Violante whig whole woman words writing young